swhitty/identifiable-macro/README.md

 # Installation

-IdentifiableContinuation can be installed by using Swift Package Manager.
+The macro can be installed by using Swift Package Manager.

  **Note:** IdentifiableContinuation requires Swift 5.10 on Xcode 15.3+.
 It runs on iOS 13+, tvOS 13+, macOS 10.15+, Linux and Windows.
 To install using Swift Package Manager, add this to the `dependencies:` section in your Package.swift file: